Lastraeus/pp2-cians-ci-grade-calculator/README.md

 ## [Link to live website](https://lastraeus.github.io/pp2-cians-ci-grade-calculator/)

 ## __Purpose of the Project__
-To create a website that allows Code Institute students (studying the Full Stack Development Course) to simulate what Final Grade they might get by either manually inputting potential Project Grades, or randomly generating possible grades (In various configurations) to generate a corresponding Final Grade.
+To create a website that allows Code Institute students (studying the Full Stack Development Course) to simulate what final grade they might get by either manually inputting potential project grades, or randomly generating possible grades (In various configurations) to generate a corresponding final grade.

-Additional Useful information can be provided to the user such as a breakdown of what each project is worth and links to pre-existing “Days until” calculators(to see the time left before deadlines in a more practical format) and other useful websites.
+Additional useful information can be provided to the user such as a breakdown of what each project is worth and links to pre-existing “Days until” calculators(to see the time left before deadlines in a more practical format) and other useful websites.

 ## __Research__
 __Understanding the Target Problem__

-The below image is from a snippet of the assessment rules copied from the Official assessment guide for the course, found in the Code Institute website learning environment.
+The below image is from a snippet of the assessment rules copied from the official assessment guide for the course, found in the Code Institute website learning environment.

 Understanding the various components of the final grade calculation and bearing them in mind, allowed me to focus the project on automating the calculation process and allowing rapid simulation of different grade combinations and their final grade outcomes.